 Get this when you book through us:

-Guests staying one night will receive a signature Les Rosées aperitif.
-Guests staying two nights or more will receive a bottle of locally produced wine
+Guests staying one night get a Les Rosées aperitif; guests taying two nights or more get a bottle of local wine

 Noon, but flexible, subject to availability.
 Check-in, from 3pm.
 The doors are locked at 10.30pm, so ring ahead if it looks as though you’ll arrive later.

 Double rooms from £173.79 (€195), including tax at 10 per cent.

 Breakfast is an additional €15 a person.

 The hotel has a cigar stash to accompany a glass of Cognac somewhere discreet.